shelbyspees/speesblog/_posts/2015-02-11-learning-writing.md

 The second was Tumblr, I guess.
 I'm not sure if I used Wordpress or Tumblr first.
 My Wordpress blog lasted a while though.
 I wouldn't exactly call Tumblr a blog, anyway.
 More like a content/comment aggregator.

-This blog is my favorite so far.
+<s>This blog is my favorite so far.
 I like being able to make new posts from Evernote, and format using Markdown.
 It's so simple and effortless.
 Postach.io should be thanking me for how much I recommend it to my friends.
-Thanking me monetarily.
+Thanking me monetarily.</s>

+-->Update: Recently migrated to [Github Pages](https://pages.github.com/) using [Jekyll](http://jekyllrb.com/).
+It's great.

 This blog really is just a place for my thoughts.
 I don't pretend that anyone will ever read it.